quxiaofeng/comp5222/assignments/09903198R-assignment1.md

 2. Overburden

 When the data is too much or the running time is too long, software fails.
-Maybe it's hours or days, or it may be years or decays.
+Maybe it lasts for hours or even days, or it may be years or decays.

 3. False Use